 Garden & Plants / Plants that grow well at Earlscliffe

-Previous / Next: Picture Gallery
+Previous / Next: History of the Garden

 Many plants that would be tender in most parts of Ireland and Britain have been planted at Earlscliffe.
 These include Cyathea and Dicksonia tree ferns, banana, Protea, Banksia, Schefflera, Juania and other subtropical (Climatic Zone 9) species.